 Then fighting became a luxury.

-“People don’t believe broke women over famous men,” Mae had said that night in the motel.
-“Especially not in this town.”
+“People don’t believe broke women over famous men,” Grandma Mae had said that night in the motel.
+“Not in this town.
+Not in any town that profits from the story.”

 “Then they’ll believe me when I sing it.”

-Now, standing beside the dessert station at Wade Colton’s gala, Ellie kept one hand against her apron to feel the lyric page still there.
+Now, standing beside the dessert station at Wade Colton’s gala, she pressed one hand against her apron and felt the page still there.

-Onstage, Wade accepted a bourbon from a donor and leaned into a standing microphone.
+Onstage, Wade accepted a bourbon from a donor and smiled his famous weathered smile into the microphone.

-“People ask me all the time,” he said, smiling toward the crowd, “why I started Hollow Creek.
-And the answer is simple.
+“People ask me all the time,” he said, “why I started the Hollow Creek Foundation.
+And the answer’s simple.
 When I was a nobody, somebody believed in my songs.”

 Warm applause.